Nizari–Seljuk conflicts: Campaigns of Sultan Malikshah and Nizam al-Mulk

 Sultan Malikshah and his vizier Nizam al-Mulk soon realized the inability of the local emirs to manage the Ismaili rebels.
 In 1092, they sent two separate armies against Rudbar and Quhistan.
 The garrison of Alamut consisted of only 70 men with limited supplies when the Seljuk army under emir Arslan-Tash invested the castle.
-Hassan asked for assistance from the Qazwin-based da'i Dihdar Abu Ali Ardestani.
+Hassan asked for assistance from the Qazvin-based da'i Dihdar Abu Ali Ardestani.
 The latter broke the Seljuk line with a force of 300 men and resupplied and reinforced Alamut.
 A coordinated surprise attack in September or October 1092 by the reinforced garrison and allied locals resulted in a rout of the Seljuk besiegers.

 While planning further anti-Ismaili campaigns, Nizam al-Mulk was assassinated on October 14, 1092, in western Persia.
 The assassination was performed by a fida'i sent by Hassan-i Sabbah, but it was probably at the instigation of Sultan Malikshah and his wife Terken Khatun, who were wary of the all-powerful vizier.

 Meanwhile, the Seljuk army against Quhistan, led by emir Qizil-Sarigh and supported by forces from Khorasan and Sistan, was concentrating its efforts on the castle of Darah, a dependency of the major Ismaili castle of Mu'min-Abad.
 Sultan Malikshah died in November 1092 and the soldiers besieging Darah immediately withdrew because the Seljuk soldiers traditionally owed their allegiance only to the sultan himself.
 With the deaths of Nizam al-Mulk and Malikshah, all planned actions against the Ismailis were aborted.